#CelebrateingtheRainbow at the workplace – share your stories of Pride!

 On Mother’s Day, we all want to show we care and bring meaning to our gifts.
 A Hallmark Card is a beautiful gesture.
-But let’s add something truly remarkable which translates into care, security and love.
+But let’s add something truly remarkable that translates into care, security, and love.
 Say Happy Mother’s Day with these financial gifts.
 They would require investment and your mother would reap the benefits for years.
-Thus making the gift a beautiful memory in the long run.
+Thus, making the gift a beautiful memory in the long run.

 So here’s the list of 8 financial gifts for Mother’s Day:

 Research to pick one that has shown good performance in the last 5 years.
 Don’t go for 100% equity or 100% debt.
-Keep it balanced – with a right mix of debt and equity and gift it to your mom.
-Buy an open-ended fund as there is no lock-in period in them.
+Keep it balanced – with the right mix of debt and equity and gift it to your mom.
+Buy an open-ended fund as there is no lock-in period in it.
 She can redeem them as per her needs.

-What better gift to the women who made you independent than this?
-Teach her technology so she can manage her bills, bank accounts and investments at the click of a button.
+What better gift to the woman who made you independent than this?
+Teach her technology, so she can manage her bills, bank accounts, and investments at the click of a button.

 Most of our mothers carry smartphones.
 Download the app of her bank.
 Link all the monthly payments to it.
-Teach her how to operate it so she is self-reliant.
-While at it, download a money management app, and teach her to keep an eye on her spendings.
-She can budget and track her spendings using our app.
+Teach her how to operate it, so she is self-reliant.
+While at it, download a money management app, and teach her to keep an eye on her spending.
+She can budget and track her spending using this app.

 My mother has always been fascinated with Singapore.
 She is a cleanliness freak.
 Since the day she came to know that Singapore is the cleanest city in the world, she has dreamt of going there.
 But as luck would have it, she has not been there yet.

-This Mother’s Day I’m thinking of starting a fund where I would contribute monthly so I give a trip to Singapore a concrete shape in the near future.
+This Mother’s Day I’m thinking of starting a fund where I would contribute monthly, so I will give a trip to Singapore concrete shape in the near future.
 You can do the same.
-Travel, a piece of jewellery, or anything your mother fantasises about – make a fund to turn her dream into reality.
+Travel, a piece of jewelry, or anything your mother fantasizes about – make a fund to turn her dream into reality.

 I read many inspiring stories of women who started their entrepreneurial journey after retirement.
-My friend’s mother started her bakery 2 years ago.
+My friend’s mother started her own bakery 2 years ago.
 She is successfully running it with the help of her family.
-She had some savings and the rest the pooled in by her children.
+She had some savings and the rest was pooled in by her children.